AmanGupta52/wifi-security-audit-tool/README.md

 Authorized testing environments

-❌ Do NOT use this tool on networks you do not own or have permission to test.
+❌ Do NOT use on networks you do not own or have explicit permission to test.

 👨‍💻 Author

 Aman Gupta
 Intern No: 2047

 🧾 Resume-Ready Description

 Built a SOC-style Wi-Fi security audit tool using Python and Streamlit that simulates wireless security assessments, analyzes encryption protocols, password strength, and protection mechanisms, and generates professional audit reports in HTML/PDF format.

 ⭐ Future Enhancements

 Real packet capture support

 Live handshake analysis